 In the same way that you run a putty knife along a wall to remove paint, hackers will run their scripts against APIs to extract data.

 So, to start, a hacker exercises the available data flows of an application.
-They’re looking for things like Broken Access Control, Misconfigurations, or Authentication Failures.
+They’re looking for things like Broken Access Control, Misconfigurations, or API Authentication Failures.
 If they find something that’s both sensitive and accessible with their credentials, then it’s time to scale up.

 A scraping attack can either be targeted or brute force.
 Targeted attacks require a list of valid entries.
 For example, a targeted attack could know every workout registered on a fitness app.
 Brute force attacks, on the other hand, test many combinations to determine which are valid.